syl20bnr/spacemacs-elpa-mirror/stable-melpa/org-index-readme.txt

 Purpose:

- Fast search for selected org nodes and things outside of org.
+ Fast search for selected org-nodes and things outside.

  org-index creates and updates an index table with keywords; each line either points to a heading in org, references something outside or carries a snippet of text to yank.
-When searching the index, the set of matching lines is updated with every keystroke; results are sorted by usage count and date, so that frequently used entries appear first in the list of results.
+When searching the index, the set of matching lines is updated with every keystroke; results are sorted by usage count and date, so that recently or frequently used entries appear first in the list of results.

+ Please note, that org-index uses org-id to add an id-property to all nodes in the index.

- In addition, org-index introduces these supplemental concepts:
+ In the addition to the index table, org-index introduces these supplemental concepts:

- - References are decorated numbers (e.g. 'R237' or '--455--'); they are
+ - 'References' are decorated numbers (e.g. 'R237' or '--455--'); they are
     well suited to be used outside of org, e.g. in folder names, ticket systems or on printed documents.
- - Focus is a small set of nodes for your daily work; it can be managed and traversed easily.
+ - 'Working set' (short: ws) is a small set of nodes for your daily work;
+    it can be managed easily and traversed very fast.
+All related tasks are also available through the interactive function org-index-working-set, which see.

  On first invocation org-index will assist you in creating the index table.

- To start using your index, invoke the subcommand 'add' to create entries and 'occur' to find them.
+ To start using your index, invoke the subcommand 'add' to create index entries and 'occur' to find them.

 Setup: